-This designation demonstrates the proficiency with mutual funds, ETFs, REITs, CEFs and similar investments.
+This designation demonstrates proficiency with mutual funds, ETFs, REITs, CEFs, and similar investments.
 I have never met anyone with this designation, but it has been around for 24 years, so there must be a number of designations in existence.
 Check out the IBF website to learn more.

 Certified Investment Management Analyst (CIMA)

 This designation has a focus on risk management, due diligence, investment policy, and asset allocation.
 This designation is typically used for people who research fund managers for their clients or institutions.
 This is not commonly used for financial planning or financial advisory professionals.